LightingDev/flow-lisence/lis.md

    * Any distribution must include clear, conspicuous attribution to the original authors:

      ```
-     Flow AI Model by [Your Name/Organization]
+     Flow AI Model by fisherman-AI
      ```
    * Attribution cannot be removed, obscured, or altered.